setrar/microelectronics/Components/discrete/Transistors/kit/HomeDepot/README.md

 | SN74HC157N (MC74HC157N) | Multiplexer (MUX) | Quad 2-Input Data Selector | 16 | Selects one of two 4-bit sources; controlled by a common select line. |
 | SN74HC215N | Logic Gate | Dual 4-Input AND Gate (Likely 74HC21) | 14 | Performs the $(A \cdot B \cdot C \cdot D)$ operation twice. |
 | SN74HC243N | Bus Transceiver | Quad Bus Transceiver | 14 | Allows data to flow bidirectionally between two 4-bit buses; 3-State Outputs. |

 Summary of Chip Families
 The collection is primarily designed for data management in digital circuits:
  * Multiplexers ('157, '153): Act as digital switches, choosing which input signal is passed to the output.
  * Bus Drivers/Transceivers ('125, '243): Are essential for bus architecture (like a CPU accessing memory) by controlling which device drives a shared data line using their 3-state output capability.
  * Basic Gates ('40, '215, '86): Provide fundamental logic operations to build decision-making circuits.
-Is there any specific chip's function you'd like to explore in more detail?

 That's a nice collection of integrated circuits (ICs)!
 Based on the markings visible in the image, these are all members of the 7400 series logic family, specifically the 74HC (High-speed CMOS) sub-family, and they perform various standard digital logic functions.
 Here is a classification of the chips you have, grouped by their function: